GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/undular_bore/README.md

-This solver includes first-order-accurate momentum advection, and since momentum advection matters for this problem, at high resolution it is expected to be less accurate than the finite volume schemes.
+This solver includes first-order-accurate momentum advection, and since momentum advection matters for this problem, at high resolution it is expected to be less accurate than the midpoint finite-volume scheme.
 Interestingly at low resolution this solver does a better job of reflecting the presence of bores, likely because the leapfrog nonlinear solver does not include fancy treatments of dissipation near discontinuities (i.e. limiters).